Mjunajo/ArthritisDiagnosis/README.md

 2. Click "Diagnose" to view the results.

 ## Deployment
-This app is deployed on [Streamlit Cloud](https://share.streamlit.io).
+This app is deployed on (https://shrill-bonus-7748.ploomberapp.io/).

 ## Dependencies
 - Streamlit